Easy Sourdough Banana Bread

 Instructions

-- Finely dice the candied ginger into small 2mm pieces.
+- Finely dice the candied ginger into small 2mm/ 1/16th inch pieces.
+50 g crystallised ginger

 - Tip the dry ingredients into the wet ingredients along with the diced ginger and fold it together until well combined but not over-mixed.